 Keeping your wedding dress clean.

 When the big day finally arrives.
-If you feel it is needed you may give your gown a quick steam, being sure not to touch the iron to the fabric, to drop out any small creases that have appeared during storage.
+If you feel it is needed give your gown a quick steam.
+Being sure not to touch the fabric with the iron.
+This should drop out any small creases that have appeared during storage.

-When getting dressed, it is always best to step into your gown if possible, to protect your hair and make up and prevent smearing.
-Whilst moving around and making final preparations, it might be a good idea to fold tissues under your arms, if the risk of perspiration marks is a reality for you.
+When dressing, it is always best to step into your gown if possible, to protect your hair and make up and prevent smearing.

 Aside from this advice, we can only hope that you will enjoy every moment of your big day, and dance the night away in your fabulous gown!